XD-Ooi/Introduction-to-Computing-Assignments/pyassign2/description.md

 The complet URL request is: http://cs1110.cs.cornell.edu/2016fa/a1server.php?from=USD&to=EUR&amt=2.5

-在浏览器中输入该地址，得到的结果类似为：{ "from" : "2.5 United States Dollars", "to" : "2.24075 Euros", "success" : true, "error" : "" }
+The result of the URL will be something like: { "from" : "2.5 United States Dollars", "to" : "2.24075 Euros", "success" : true, "error" : "" }

-本次作业的主要目标，就是分析得到的字符串，从里面获取需要的结果。
+The main purpose of this assignment is to analyze the result of the URL, and retrive the necessary information from it.

-你需要实现的函数:
+The function you need to realize looks something like this:
 ```
 def exchange(currency_from, currency_to, amount_from):
     """Returns: amount of currency received in the given exchange.